ArctosDB/documentation-wiki/_documentation/specimen-citations.markdown

 `Citation .
 Identification_ID (FK)INTEGER not null`

+## Specimen

-**Specimen:** Citations link to, and ideally create, Identifications.
+ Citations link to, and ideally create, Identifications.

 `Citation .
 Occurs_Page_Number INTEGER null`

+## Publication Page Number

-**Publication Page Number** is the number of the first page on which the specific specimen is mentioned.
+ is the number of the first page on which the specific specimen is mentioned.
 Referrals to the specimen on subsequent pages within the same publication are ignored.